HIPAA Compliance for Clinic Websites: What You Need to Know

 • Booking systems

-• Patient portals
+• Patient logins

-• Any system storing patient information
+• Any page storing patient information or need it

 Step 2: Implement HIPAA-Compliant Solutions